liam-crow/stats-blog/content/about.md

 I don't know, mainly footy related, a bit of government and council data.
 Whatever takes my interest, I guess.

-### What theme is this?
+### Where does the AFL data come from?

-The theme was downloaded from [@jrutheiser/hugo-lithium-theme](https://github.com/jrutheiser/hugo-lithium-theme) and modified by [Yihui Xie](https://github.com/yihui/hugo-lithium).
+My main reference is afltables.com, and I use fitzRoy to import this data into R.